Guidelines used by self-employment Section in Waterford

 - any payment received by Office holders.
 These payments are subject to Class K.

-- income continuance payments received by a person forced to leave employment due to illness as long as Revenue has approved the scheme.
+- income continuance payments that have been approved by Revenue and are received by a person forced to leave employment due to illness.

 - Redundancy payments, golden handshake payments and early retirement bonus.